 Infrared Saunas & Working Out

 Your infrared sauna session will take place in a custom-built sauna pod with infrared heaters that are designed to heat the space and provide a detox for your body.
-Conversely to a traditional steam sauna, infrared therapy will not heat the air around you – instead, infrared therapy is the practice of using light to warm the body directly.
+Conversely to a traditional steam sauna or steam room, infrared therapy will not heat the air around you – instead, infrared therapy is the practice of using light to warm the body directly.
 Infrared light waves work to penetrate your skin and become absorbed by the body.

 From there, a deep, relaxed sweat is induced, providing all of the benefits of a traditional sauna (and more) at a lower, safer temperature.
 Infrared heat waves penetrate the skin more effectively than steam saunas, allowing the user to experience a much more intense sweat at a lower temperature without heating the surrounding air.